SansGrinder/ConversationGuardian/README.md

   * This app *(in theory)* works on **both Windows and Mac**.
   * This app is ***completely free*** and provides you the *.jar* *.app* and/or source code.
   * This app *automatically* sends me, the developer, your error logs *(if you have internet connection)* ***via my own email***.
-  * Since you can see this, the app is also *open-sourced*, meaning it is safe from viruses (check it yourself if you don't believe me).
+  * Since you can see this page, the app is also *open-sourced*, meaning it is safe from viruses (check it yourself if you don't believe me).
 * Disadvantages:
-  * This app is only tested on **Mac**.
-Sorry Windows users but if you got an error I can see it.
+  * On Windows, running the .jar file will show a different GUI and button orders will be inverted.
+Sorry Windows users but I can't really fix this.
+  * This app requires JDK 23.0.1 or higher.
+I have no idea why but you need it.
+Yes even if you are running the .jar on Windows.
   * For assessment purposes, this app will need access to:
     * Your local computer name. (eg. example.name)
     * Your downloads folder (the program assumes and requires you to have one)